| What I’m Reading

 Early Stone Houses of Kentucky by Carolyn Murray-Wooley

 My wife and I love stone houses, fences; pretty much anything made of this long-lasting material.
-This book was a Christmas present from her.
+This book was a Christmas gift from her.
 More at the end of the month.

 Another book and author introduced to me through Anthony Jeselnik’s book club.
 More at the end of the month.